anirvanBhaduri/elimra-data-uploader/README.md

 and sends the new info to ATMAN
 * Data logger ID: this is ID given by ATMAN for the sensor which is being recorded
-* Data Logger Token: this is the token used to post data to ATMAN (authentication) The sensor data file should be placed inside `/opt/apps/backend/samples/` to ensure the software works correctly.
+* Data Logger Token: this is the token used to post data to ATMAN (authentication)

+The sensor data file should be placed inside {project root}/backend/samples/` to ensure the software works correctly.

 ### BOSCH